nestordemeure/nestordemeure.github.io/content/writing/guides/ideas.md

 In practice, I found creativity to be a *muscle*.
 The more you try to use it and the easier it gets.
-But it doesn't necessary mean that you get good ideas...
+But it doesn't necessarily mean that you get good ideas...

 ## How do you get good ideas?